GaloisInc/cardano-network-service-assurance/doc/RunningCNSA.md

     log messages received from the sampling nodes; it's not too useful but can serve as a "proof of life."
-  - `propDelays`, of type `histogram`, is recording for all peers, the time since slot start (delay) at which we become aware ...
-(TODO).
+  - `propDelays`, of type `histogram`, is recording for all peers, the time since slot start (delay) at which the sampling node learns that a peer sees a new header.
-  - `slot_top`, of type `gauge`, is the highest slot number for a block that we have seen so far.
+  - `slot_top`, of type `gauge`, is the highest slot number for the blocks seen so far.
-  - `slot_penultimate`, of type `gauge`, is the second highest slot number for a block that we have seen so far.
+  - `slot_penultimate`, of type `gauge`, is the second highest slot number for the blocks seen so far.